chinmaya-jeet/Fake_News_Detection/README.md

 - This is an assignment from upgrad.

 ## Contact
-Created by [@chinmayajeet] - feel free to contact us!
+Created by [@chinmaya-jeet] - feel free to contact us!

 <!-- Optional -->